Where to start with SFIA skills profiling

 You may find that colleagues in other teams are interested in the profiles you have built - either because they are facing similar challenges, or because they can see the value of a common language across related roles.
 This is one of the most natural ways that local adoption grows into something broader.
 When that happens, the main challenge is no longer whether profiles are useful, but how to apply them consistently across a wider scope.

-Starting for broader adoption across multiple teams or functions - adopting SFIA at scale
+Starting across multiple teams or functions (adopting SFIA at scale)

-If your organisation has decided to implement SFIA skills profiling across a business unit, a function or the whole organisation, the task changes in scale.
-At that point, consistency across teams matters as much as the quality of any individual profile.
+If your organisation wants to use SFIA skills profiling across a business unit, function or whole organisation, the task changes.
+The quality of individual profiles still matters, but consistency across teams becomes just as important.

 - That guidance covers the disciplines that matter most in a first rollout: keeping profiles focused on roles rather than people, working by job family, calibrating across teams, treating the first pass as a baseline and giving leaders a practical role in keeping the work moving.